 The Standards for Mathematical Practice, called "Student Mathematical Practices" in this document, describe varieties of expertise that mathematics educators at all levels should seek to develop in their students.
 These practices are based on important processes and proficiencies that have long-standing importance in mathematics education.
 The processes are the National Council of Teachers of Mathematics (NCTM) process standards of problem-solving, reasoning and proof, communication, representation, and connections.
 The proficiencies are adaptive reasoning, strategic competence, conceptual understanding (comprehension of mathematical concepts, operations, and relations), procedural fluency (skill in carrying out procedures flexibly, accurately, efficiently, and appropriately), and productive disposition (habitual inclination to see mathematics as sensible, useful, and worthwhile, coupled with a belief in diligence and one's own efficacy).
 These are the strands of mathematical proficiency specified in the National Research Council's report, Adding It Up: Helping Children Learn Mathematics (2001).
 Most recently, these Student Mathematical Practices have been supported by the National Assessment of Educational Progress (NAEP) in the draft of the 2025 NAEP Mathematics Framework which was open for public comment in the spring of 2019.
-The completed Mathematics Framework for the 2025 National Assessment of Educational Progress, which was released November 21, 2019, summarized the student mathematical practices into five NAEP Mathematical Practices and reaffirmed the importance of incorporating these approaches and behaviors in the study of mathematics at all levels.
+The completed Mathematics Framework for the 2025 NAEP Mathematical Practices and reaffirmed the importance of incorporating these approaches and behaviors in the study of mathematics at all levels.